microsoft/vscode-react-native/README.md

    ```

 1. (**Optional**) Start Metro packager by means of the `React Native: Start Packager` Command Palette command or run `npx react-native start` command in the terminal in the project root folder
 1. Select the `Attach to packager` configuration and click the `play` button.
-If Metro packager isn't running yet, the extensnion will start it automatically.
+If Metro packager isn't running yet, the extension will start it automatically.
 1. Launch your React Native Windows application.
 Please make sure that the application is on remote debugging mode.

 Then the extension should attach to the running application.